 MS Personal Technology

-Though students are permitted to carry cell phones on campus, they may only be used during certain times of the day.
+In Middle School, students are permitted to carry cell phones on campus, but they may only be used during certain times of the day.
 For most of the day, cell phones should not be visible and must remain turned off.
 Classrooms should not be interrupted by cell phone use whether it be texting or voice mail—phones must be off.
 (A school day includes field trips, service day and Project Week.)
-Students may use any school phone with the permission of a faculty member.
+If students need to make a call during the school day, they may use any school phone with the permission of a faculty member.
 That includes phones in the front office and the Middle School Head’s office.

 Students may use their cell phones to contact parents during lunch.
 The intent behind this exception is a recognition that family needs are often changing and of the importance of easy communication between parents and children.
 Students may not use phones during lunch as music players, gaming devices, computers, etc.